taxburst/taxburst/doc/README.md

 or you can write code in _any_ language to output JSON that can be loaded into the internal tree format.

+taxburst consumes a JSON version of this format with `-F json`, and produces this format with `--save-json <filenam>`.

 (In the future, it should be possible to modify the internal JavaScript in the static HTML file to read the JSON directly, which would simplify this even more and allow for more flexibility as well.)